The Bobo: Original novel and play

-The film was based on the novel Olimpia by Burt Cole, published in 1959.
+The film was based on the 1959 novel Olimpia by Burt Cole.
 The New York Times wrote that "the author does have an ability to see with imagination and occasionally literary artistry.
 What he lacks ... is not flamboyance, but a story with substance."

 In 1961 it was announced that David R. Schwartz had written a theatre adaptation titled The Bobo, with former Moss Hart assistant Joseph Hyman slated to produce, Norman Jewison to direct and Diane Cilento and Shelley Berman to star.
 Jewison said: "It's not a slick comedy.
 It's a little different and much fresher."
-In 1962, Caroline Swan was named as producer, but the play never materialized.
+In 1962, Caroline Swan was named as producer, but the play never materialised.

 Development

 In August 1962, George Cukor announced that he would produce a film based on the book to star Ava Gardner.

 In May 1966, it was announced that film rights to the play were owned by the team of Eliot Kastner and Jerry Gershwin, who had recently produced Harper and Kaleidescope for Warner Bros.
 They signed a deal with Peter Sellers to star in the film and possibly direct it.
 In August 1966, it was announced that Sellers' wife Britt Ekland would appear in the film as the first of a five-film contract with Gershwin.
 Eventually, Sellers decided not to direct and Robert Parrish took the job.